fwesterhout/computervision/README.md

 Authors: Mahir Sabanoglu & Frederik Westerhout

-Code used for blog can be found in dataloader_trainer.ipynb (jupyter notebook)
+Code used for blog can be found on Google Colab https://colab.research.google.com/drive/1NpgQPukwVPzuIOUyX_Ct1K0FnIlhF6TB?usp=sharing
+The code which was used for the preprocess of the original dataset is a Jupyter Notebok file (.ipynb) and can be found in this repository as preprocess.ipynb.
+We chose to work with Jupyter Notebook for the preprocess as the original dataset was to large to upload to the Google Drive without waiting hours.

 Datasets:
 Due to the file-size limit of 25 Mb we have only added the datasets which suffice this limit.
 The original dataset can be found at https://data.mendeley.com/datasets/v3kry8gb59/1.